mongodb/docs/source/gridfs.rst

 Saving and Retrieving Data
 --------------------------

-The simplest way to work with :mod:`gridfs` is to use its key/value interface (the :py:meth:`~gridfs.GridFS.put` and :py:meth:`~gridfs.GridFS.get` methods).
+The simplest way to work with :py:mod:`gridfs` is to use its key/value interface (the :py:meth:`~gridfs.GridFS.put` and :py:meth:`~gridfs.GridFS.get` methods).
 To write data to GridFS, use :py:meth:`~gridfs.GridFS.put`: